 The MSI MAG341CQ offers a high resolution and a high contrast ratio for an immersive viewing experience, while FreeSync up to 100Hz ensures smooth performance.

-If you’re looking for an affordable 34″ 3440×1440 100Hz ultrawide curved gaming monitor, the MSI MAG341CQ is by far the most cost-effective display you’ll find and here’s why.
+If you’re looking for an affordable 34″ 3440×1440 100Hz ultrawide curved gaming monitor, the MSI MAG341CQ is one of the cheapest models available; here’s what you need to know about it.

-Based on a VA panel with a 3,000:1 static contrast ratio, the MSI Optix MAG341CQ is capable of delivering deep and vivid dark shades as well as an overall excellent relation between the darkest and the brightest colors.
+Based on a VA panel with a 3,000:1 static contrast ratio, the MSI Optix MAG341CQ is capable of delivering deep and vivid blacks as well as an overall excellent relation between the darkest and the brightest shades.

-In comparison, most IPS and TN panels have a maximum contrast ratio of 1,000:1 which makes black colors appear grayish.
-Further, the MSI MAG341CQ display covers 110% of the sRGB color gamut ensuring vibrant and striking colors with true 8-bit depth.
+In comparison, most IPS and TN panels have a maximum contrast ratio of 1,000:1, which makes black colors appear grayish.
+Further, the MSI MAG341CQ display has a 110% sRGB color gamut, ensuring vibrant and striking colors with true 8-bit depth.

-Unlike IPS panels, the MSI MAG341CQ VA-panel monitor doesn’t suffer from IPS glow and has overall less backlight bleeding which further improves the viewing experience as there’s no glowing at corners/edges of the screen caused by excess light passing through the panel.
+Unlike IPS panels, the MSI MAG341CQ VA-panel monitor doesn’t suffer from IPS glow, which further improves the viewing experience as there’s no glowing at corners/edges of the screen caused by excess light passing through the panel.